Istani/pygame_roguelike/README.md

 - Monsters do not spawn off-screen - FIXED
 - Collision with player is buggy - FIXED
 - Debug view, coordinates over object and more info
+- more env objects (like trees)

 # DEV Log
 ### 9.1.23
 Failed to implement that enemies keep distance to each other, not sure how to make them spreed to avoid stacking
+### 10.1.23
+Added a class to read tilesheets and select random sprites for grass and add some more objects.
+Feels like progress. :)

 # Thanks for the inspiration
 [ScriptLine Studios - Pygame Top Down Shooter Tutorial](https://youtu.be/sVbFS9qEl4Y)